 To address its charge, WGOWDF membership requires a diversity of expertise, including fisheries economists and social scientists, fishery/fishing operational experts, marine biologists, oceanographers, survey design and statistical methods experts, and ecosystem scientists from government, academia, and industry.

-WGOWDF activities link closely to other ICES expert groups, including Working Group on Marine Benthal and Renewable Energy Developments, Working Group on Marine Renewable Energy, Working Group on Spatial Fisheries Data, and Workshop on Unavoidable Survey Effort Reduction.
+WGOWDF activities link closely to other ICES expert groups, including Working Group on Marine Benthal and Renewable Energy Developments, Working Group on Offshore Renewable Energy, and Working Group on Spatial Fisheries Data.